jpoberhauser/jpoberhauser.github.io/_posts/2021-02-01-fastbook_questionnaires.md

 #### 6. What is the difference between tensor rank and shape?
 How do you get the rank from the shape?

-The rank of a tensor is the length of the tensors shape
+    * The rank of a tensor is the length of the tensors shape.

 #### 7. What are RMSE and L1 norm?